 It is considered that there is no benefit to the public or the community in maintaining the development standard.
-As established, there are no unreasonable or adverse impacts that can't be appropriately mitigated.
+As established, there are no unreasonable or adverse impacts resulting from the development including the height exceedance.
 As such, there would be no public benefit in maintaining strict numerical compliance the standard.

-10. CONCLUSION
+10 CONCLUSION

-The proposal does not comply with the FSR control prescribed by Clause 4.4 of the Newcastle LEP 2012.
-Having evaluated the likely effects arising from this non-compliance, we are satisfied that the objectives of Clause 4.6 of LEP 2012 are met, as compliance with the maximum FSR are unreasonable and unnecessary in the circumstances of this case as the development meets the objectives of both the development standard and the land zone.
+The proposal does not comply with the 11m height of buildings control prescribed by Clause 4.3 of the Newcastle LEP 2012.
+Having evaluated the likely effects arising from this non-compliance, we are satisfied that the objectives of Clause 4.6 of LEP 2012 are met, as compliance with the maximum height development standard are unreasonable and unnecessary in the circumstances of this case as the development meets the objectives of both the development standard and the land zone.
 Further, this request has demonstrated that there are sufficient environmental planning grounds to support the exceedance.

-Based on the above, it is reasonable to conclude that strict compliance with the maximum FSR is not necessary and that a better planning outcome is achieved for this development by allowing flexibility in the application of the development standard.
+Based on the above, it is reasonable to conclude that strict compliance with the maximum building height is not necessary and that a better planning outcome is achieved for this development by allowing flexibility in the application of the development standard.
 Consequently, the use of Clause 4.6 of the LEP 2012 to vary this development control is appropriate.